 Pure lily root

-The lily roots can be eaten by boiling them for about 1 minute, but when puree, boil them for about 3 minutes to make them soft.
-It will look watery when boiled, so it won't be exposed to water.
+Lily root can be eaten after boiling for about 1 minute, but when making puree, boil it for about 3 minutes to soften it.
+Do not soak it in water as it will become watery when boiled.

-Wash the lily roots thoroughly and peel off one piece by hand.
+Wash the lily bulbs thoroughly and peel them off one by one with your hands

-Add 10g of salt to boiling water and boil the lily roots.
+Add 10g of salt to boiling water and boil the lily bulbs.

-Remove only 10g of saute for about 1 minute, and boil the rest for about 3 minutes.
+After about 1 minute, remove 10g of the bulbs to be sautéed, and boil the rest for about 3 minutes.

-(Throw away any remaining fibers from the colander as they will make the mouthfeel worse.)
+(Discard any fibers remaining in the colander as they will make the dish taste unpleasant.)

-Put [3] in a small pot, add the fresh cream and milk, and heat while mixing with a spatula.
+Put [3] into a small saucepan, add the cream and milk, and heat while stirring with a spatula

-Once it's mixed in a bit, add 10g butter and a little salt and pepper, and heat it while mixing, stirring for about 2 minutes.
+Once the mixture has mixed to some extent, add 10g of butter and a little salt and pepper, and cook for about 2 minutes while stirring

-Add 5g of butter and 1 teaspoon of water (not included) to a frying pan, heat it, and saute the remaining lily roots that have been stored in [2].
+Add 5g of butter and 1 teaspoon of water (not included in the recipe) to a frying pan and heat.
+Sauté the remaining lily bulbs set aside in step (2)

-Place puree in a bowl, sprinkle with Parmesan cheese, top with sauteed lily roots and garnish with sible sible sible, and you're done.
+Place the puree in a bowl, sprinkle with Parmesan cheese, top with sautéed lily root and garnish with chives

 -